blogmywiki/noughts-and-crosses/README.md

 ox3.py uses something closer to Zaks' algorithm:

 - You can choose who plays first, human or computer
-- The computer scans each row, column and diagonal and assigns a weighting score to each square:
--- Sqaures already played get a weight of 0
+- The computer scans each row, column and diagonal and assigns a weighting score to each square -- Sqaures already played get a weight of 0
 -- Playable squares get a weight of 1
 -- Potential winning squares get an extra weight of 6